The Future of Medicare: A Conversation with Sean Cavanaugh

 March 28, 2017

-To address these and other key topics, please join us for a conversation with Sean Cavanaugh, one of the nation's leading experts on Medicare.
-From 2014 to 2017, Mr. Cavanaugh served as the Deputy Administrator and Director of the Center for Medicare at the Centers for Medicare & Medicaid Services, where he oversaw the regulation and payment of Medicare fee-for-service providers, privately-administered Medicare health plans, and the Medicare prescription drug program.
-Prior to that, he was Deputy Director for Programs and Policy in the Center for Medicare and Medicaid Innovation.
-Mr. Cavanaugh knows New York well; he previously served as director of health care finance at the United Hospital Fund and held senior positions at Lutheran Healthcare (now NYU Lutheran) and the New York City Mayor's Office of Health Insurance Access.
+From 2014 to 2017, Mr. Cavanaugh served as the Deputy Administrator and Director of the Center for Medicare at the Centers for Medicare & Medicaid Services (CMS), where he oversaw the regulation and payment of Medicare fee-for-service providers, privately-administered Medicare health plans, and the Medicare prescription drug program.
+Prior to that, he was Deputy Director for Programs and Policy in the Center for Medicare and Medicaid Innovation (CMMI).